Rate this article

 • Market intelligence — gen AI can help simulate market scenarios, produce synthetic data to fill data gaps, and forecast customer responses based on historical data.

-• Information summarization — instead of spending months on research, retailers can employ AI tools to read and analyze existing material.
+• Information summarization — instead of spending months on research, ecommerce brands can employ AI tools to read and analyze existing material.

 • Novel market and customer segmentation or product opportunities — gen AI algorithms can uncover untapped market and customer segments as well as identify new product niches within the target market.